15 Jan Coping

 Drinking was something I decided to give up for good a couple months back, and I did so because I drank to forget how I felt.
 The summer of 2019 was when I started drinking again, because before that I rarely, if ever, drank while I was a trainer.
 Though, now that I think on it, I still found time to have drinks with those from my boxing classes, and I am sensing a defense in me, like I am trying to mitigate how much I drank.
 Before I got into exercise and boxing, I was a bit of a binge drinker, and I didn’t have much control when I drank.
 I was a bit of a shitshow when I had too many, and I have many embarrassing situations with close friends.
 Blacking out felt normal, and I enjoyed it because I didn’t need to be present, and not worry about my insecurities.
 It is refreshing to admit this since I never did before.
 I have learned over the years that when I black out, I can get angry, I can get emotional.
 I should also mention that while writing this is refreshing, it has also been quite shaming for me as I have been told on a few instances how I behaved with women under the influence.
 And I still have this desire to have a drink from time to time, but for purposes of connection and communication.

 Years ago, I started going to bars to read and drink.
-And when I didn’t have that many, it felt nice and I enjoyed my books.
+And when I didn’t have that many drinks, it felt nice and I enjoyed my books.
 But the thing I was noticing was how often people approached me to ask about my book.
 I started to enjoy that, so I started thinking maybe this is a way to start up conversation with people.
 So, whenever I was feeling lonely or shy, I would go to the bar with a book in hand to read, hoping that maybe a conversation will start up.
 But in that summer of 2019, some personal things started happening in my life, and I started to neglect my fitness, but pursued that need to be heard.
-I thought I had nobody to talk with, so I started going back to bars, book in hand and drinking away.
+I thought I had nobody to talk with, so I started going back to bars, book in hand, and drinking away.
 I never really considered that I had a drinking problem, but as I write this and reflect, it is obvious that I did have one, and it stemmed from neglect, loneliness, and a lack of a coping method and self-control.

 Well, where does this leave me?
 I kept up with my drinking going into 2020, and I kept it going despite having some unfortunate situations with loved ones and family.
 And I never admitted this in therapy because I didn’t think I had a drinking problem.
 I thought since I wasn’t drinking at every waking moment that I didn’t have a problem.
 But as I have been learning with my recovery journey, any amount can be problematic to a person’s health if their mental wellbeing is compromised.
 I also tend to go all in on some things, like with exercise and boxing.
 In other words, I have an addictive personality.
 This has shown up in relationships, in my work, in boxing, and in my hobbies and interests.

-It’s kind of unfortunate to admit this, and for me, it really shames me since I also trained people and they trusted me to help and guide them.
+It’s kind of unfortunate to admit this, and for me, it really shames me since I also trained people that trusted me to help and guide them.
 I feel awful, and I know I let quite a few people down.
 I sometimes wonder if this will ever pass.
 I was thinking perhaps the feeling had, but I have gotten snippets of my past recently on my feed, so I know those wounds haven’t scarred over yet.

 I would love to be in the service of people, and what I have enjoyed about my courses so far is how I get to engage and learn from others in a non-judgmental manner.
 And I am looking forward to meeting more people, setting up interviews, and investigating leads.
 But that ability to cope, that has to be a priority this time around in my life.
 Too often I have sunk into the pits of my despair, and found solace in a bottle or pint of beer.
 Therapy has been helpful, and the work I have been participating in with the Canadian Mental Health Association (CMHA) has also been a boon.
 Whenever I learn new techniques and mindset shifts, I always wonder why I never knew these sooner, but alas, we can’t always be sure, nor in control of such things.